aisaac498/Renacquire-Clone/README.md

 - JavaScript modules provide modular functionality
 - All images are optimized for web performance
 - The site follows modern web development best practices
+- **GitHub Pages Compatible**: All paths have been optimized for GitHub Pages deployment
+- **Relative Path Structure**: Ensures proper loading of CSS, JavaScript, and image assets